jg-rp/python-jsonpath/docs/syntax.md

 ## More on segments

-So far we've seen shorthand notation and segments with just one selector.
+So far we've seen shorthand notation (`.selector`) and segments with just one selector (`[selector]`).
 Here we cover the descendant segment and segments with multiple selectors.

 ### Segments with multiple selectors

-A segment can include multiple selectors separated by commas and enclosed in square brackets (`[...]`).
+A segment can include multiple selectors separated by commas and enclosed in square brackets (`[selector, selector, ...]`).
 Any valid selector (names, indices, slices, filters, or wildcards) can appear in the list.

-#### Example query
+**Example query**

 ```text
 $.store.book[0,2]